8 More Signs You're With a Narcissist

 You could have sworn the narcissist told you they were picking Johnny up from school today.
 In fact, you double-checked with them.
 But now the narcissist is saying they never told you anything of the sort.
 Maybe I just imagined that, you think.
 You start questioning your version of reality.

 Even if you have definitive proof that the narcissist said or did something, they will tell you that you misunderstood, or will blatantly lie and say it never happened.
-One of the ways narcissists get control is by making you constantly question your sanity.
-What better way to get control over you than by implying (or straight-out telling you) that you are crazy.
+One way narcissists get control is by making you constantly question your sanity.
+What better way to get control over you than by implying (or straight-out telling you) that you are crazy?

 This phenomenon of denying or altering the truth is called gaslighting, and it is a hallmark trait of a narcissist.
-It is named after the 1944 movie Gaslight, where a husband manipulates a wife into thinking she's going insane.
+It is named after the 1944 movie Gaslight, in which a husband manipulates a wife into thinking she's gone insane.
 One of the ways he does this is by dimming and then brightening the gaslights in their home.
-When the wife mentions to him about the lights changing, he claims that he has no idea what she is talking about.
+When the wife mentions to him that the lights are changing, he claims to have no idea what she is talking about.

 3. They seem charming and affable to everyone else.

 Narcissists like to look good and have their behavior perceived as being good.
 However, behind closed doors it's another story.
 You feel like no one else sees the real person with whom you live.
 In couple's therapy, your therapist may even not buy that the narcissist is who you say he is.
 Remember, narcissists are masters of manipulation.

 4. They will try to reel you back in if you leave.